huijing/slides/56-imagecon-2019/README.md

 Browser engineers then came up with the idea of having layers.
 With layers, the browser would only have to repaint the layer which changed, or sometimes, simply rearrange the layers, as is the case when you're trying to scroll a web page.

 For scrolling, the compositing process starts with source bitmaps, and a target bitmap which is what ends up displayed on the screen.
 The compositor will copy the layers that remain unchanged, like the background, to the destination bitmap.
 After that, it will figure out which portion of the scrollable content needs to be visible, then copies those bits over to the destination as well.

-All this is being taken care of during the compositing stage.
+The compositor is also responsible for applying the necessary transformations, depending on the layer's CSS transform properties, to each compositing layer's bitmap before compositing it.
+Having layers means that when the browser invalidates a layer, only the contents of that layer need to be repainted, then recomposited.

 ## On GPUs